Yefym707/Game/README.md

 module `gamecore.save_migrations` upgrades it step by step until it matches the current format, ensuring long term compatibility.

+## Cloud Save Conflicts & Backups

+Saves are written atomically and the previous version is always copied to `~/.oko_zombie/backups/<date>/` before being replaced.
+When a cloud save differs from the local copy the game compares metadata such as modification time, size and checksum.
+Depending on the configured policy the newer version is chosen automatically or a dialog lets the player pick the desired file and optionally set a default preference.

 ## Demo Mode

 A limited demo version is available.
 Launch it with the ``--demo`` flag: